bunyk/gokeybr/README.md

 `gokeybr --help` will give you the latest & most true information with which parameters this could be started.

 ## Code
 A fork of [gotypist](https://github.com/pb-/gotypist), rewritten to use [tcell](https://github.com/gdamore/tcell/) instead of [termbox-go](https://github.com/nsf/termbox-go).
+Also added support for multiline typing sessions and statistically generated exercises.
+Removed modes, so in each session you could strive for any result you wish.

+Acrhitecture is changed from ELM-like to more classical.
 Code is split in following packages:

 - `cmd/` - is entry point of the program, handles parsing of arguments and starts app
 - `app/` - contains code of event loop and overall logic of typing session
 - `phrase/` - loading and generation of training texts
 - `view/` - anyting related to displaying information on the screen
 - `stats/` - keeping track of your progress & helping to generate most useful training session

+## TODO:

+- Save offset in stat and make it load by default when not set
+- update timer display even when there are no events
+- add mode to type weakest trigram with "shortest" circle sequence.
+- Write down explanation why mode above will be optimal
+- Describe better, non-linear effort -> speedup function.
+(Formula for energy to reach speed of light?)